5 Relationship Checkpoints for Trauma-Informed Fitness Coaching (Part 1 of 5)

 Are they a client I want to work with?

 I’ll be the first to admit that sometimes, to keep the lights on, you have to take on a client or two you don’t feel 100% good spending time with.
 If you’re not careful, though, this can easily lead to resentment.
 If you show up with resentment, it can be especially damaging and triggering to trauma survivors (no matter how well you think you’re hiding it).
+That can undermine trust and set back the entire coaching relationship.

 • Is there a fun movement puzzle to solve?